No water, power or internet - only euphoria in newly liberated Kherson - KVIA

 The residents have no water, no internet connection and little power.
 But as a CNN crew entered the city on Saturday, the mood was euphoric.

-As the crew filmed live in Kherson’s central square, some sang the national anthem while others shouted “Slava Ukrayini!” — glory to Ukraine, a patriotic greeting.
+As the crew filmed live in Kherson’s central square, some in the crowd of locals sang the national anthem while others shouted “Slava Ukrayini!” — glory to Ukraine, a patriotic greeting.

 “We feel free, we are not slaves, we are Ukrainians,” resident Olga told CNN.